CyrilleB79/easyTableNavigator/readme.md

 * Toggles table navigator layer on and off (unassigned).

+## Changes for 1.2

+* Internal changes to support future NVDA releases.

 ## Changes for 1.1

 * Fixed an issue where errors might be heard when spell checking a message in Outlook.